Content Marketing World is part of the Informa Connect Division of Informa PLC

 In fact, you probably are having valuable conversations every single day that can help you learn more about your audience – you just need to listen actively and take notes on what you learn.

 Speaking of notes 📝: Don’t let those conversations pass without taking physical notes on them in a place you can reference later.
-I recommend keeping a Google Doc with this information (or a note in Evernote, or in your phone’s native notes app – wherever you can access that info easily).You probably are having valuable conversations every single day that can help you learn more about your… Click To Tweet
+I recommend keeping a Google Doc with this information (or a note in Evernote, or in your phone’s native notes app – wherever you can access that info easily).You probably are having valuable conversations every single day that can help you learn more about your audience ‼ – you just need to listen actively and take notes on what you learn. 👂📝 #contentstrategy Click to Tweet Click To Tweet

 B. Identify Them with Personas